abhiThere/devsmeet/README.md

 # 🌐 DevsMeet

-A meetups web application to organize developer meetups around the world.
+A meetups web application to organize developer meetups.

 The web app is live at [DevsMeet](https://soft-nasturtium-17701b.netlify.app/)

 # 📃 Description

-DevsMeet is a meetups web app for developers to organize tech meetups across the globe.
+DevsMeet is a meetups web app for developers to organize tech meetups.
-The web app displays a list of upcoming meetups.
-Each meetup holds all the necessary information like title, image, location, date and agenda.
+The web app showcases upcoming meetups.
+Each meetup shows all the necessary details.
-The users can mark a meetup they wish to attend as favorite.
-They can also view the list of favorite meetups at a glance.
+The users can mark a meetup they wish to attend as favourite.
+They can also view all their favourite meetups at a glance.
-The meetup organizer can schedule a new meetup by providing the meetup details in a form.
+The meetup organizer can schedule a new meetup by providing the meetup details via a form.

 # 🎯 Features

-* View the list of upcoming meetups.
+* Showcase upcoming meetups.
-* Mark a meetup as favorite.
+* Mark a meetup as favourite.
-* View the list of favorite meetups.
+* Showcase favourite meetups.
 * Schedule a new meetup.

 # 📷 Screenshots